coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 # Appendix C - Cardano Resource Index

-Notoriously, Cardano documentation is scattered across the Internet, demonstrating the negative effects of decentralization without coordination.
+Notoriously, Cardano documentation is scattered across the Internet, forming a blatant example of the negative effects of decentralization without coordination.

-Taking a neutral standpoint, the Cardano Resource Index offers a broad range of useful Cardano resources available online for aspiring stake pool operators, listed alphabetically by name or subject area, including an accurate description of content available from each resource.
+The Cardano Resource Index aims to present succinctly and neutrally a broad range of useful Cardano resources available online for aspiring stake pool operators, listed alphabetically by name or subject area, including an accurate description of content available from each resource.

 [Staking Guide for Delegators] https://adastakingguide.com/ [Cardano] https://cardano.org/